 He is a graduate of the Academy for Innovative Higher Education Leadership offered jointly by Arizona State and Georgetown Universities, ACE’s Spectrum Executive Leadership Program, Harvard University’s Institute for Management and Leadership, UC Berkeley’s Executive Leadership Academy and the University of Texas Lyndon B. Johnson School of Public Policy’s Governor’s Executive Development Program.

-He is married to Zenaida Aguirre-Muñoz, Ph.D., an accomplished scholar and associate professor at the University of Houston.
+He is married to Zenaida Aguirre-Muñoz, Ph.D., an accomplished scholar and professor of cognitive science at UC Merced.
 The couple has three sons: Joaquin Diego Muñoz, who attends the U.S. Merchant Marine Academy; Cruz Santos Muñoz, a freshman at Texas State University San Marcos; and Juan Amado Muñoz, who attends high school in Merced.